David Efurd has contributed approximately 10,000 images of Buddhist, Hindu and Jain monuments and art to the Artstor Digital Library.

-Artstor and David Efurd are sharing approximately 10,000 images of rock-cut Buddhist caves, sites, sculptures, and monasteries in India and Korea; Hindu and Jain sites; and ancient and medieval sculptures from museums in India.
+The collection in Artstor consists of Efurd’s photographs of rock-cut Buddhist caves, sites, sculptures, and monasteries in India and Korea; Hindu and Jain sites; and ancient and medieval sculptures from museums in India.

 David Efurd is an assistant professor of Art History at Wofford College, South Carolina.
 He received a Fulbright-Hays award to undertake an extensive study of rock-cut cave architecture.
-During his tenure and in subsequent trips, he visited seventy rock-cut sites and amassed over ten thousand photographs of both interior and exterior rock-cut features, including architectural details, inscriptions, and sculptures.
+During his tenure and in subsequent trips, he visited 70 rock-cut sites and amassed over 10,000 photographs of both interior and exterior features, including architectural details, inscriptions, and sculptures.